You want to become a beekeeper. Let’s go over some of the information you need to get started properly.

 At a minimum, you’ll need the following to start beekeeping in the coming spring:

-- Frames for comb to hold brood, nectar, pollen, and honey
+- Frames to go in the hives for wax comb that holds brood, nectar, pollen, and honey

 - Protective clothing